 Please wash hands before lessons.
 Get in the habit of hand washing before practice or performance.
 Instruments are expensive and require special care and respect.
-At the studio, the piano keys can become a medium for communicable diseases.
+At the studio, the piano keys can become a medium for communicable diseases, a vector.
 Cleanliness can reduce this factor.
 A student may be asked to excuse themselves and wash if need be during a lesson.
 Fingernails will be clipped short in order